laravel/docs/front-end.md

 <a name="writing-vue-components"></a>
 ### Writing Vue Components

-When using the `laravel/ui` package to scaffold your frontend, an `ExampleComponent.vue` Vue component will be placed in the `resources/js/components` directory.
+When using the `laravel/ui` package to scaffold your front end, an `ExampleComponent.vue` Vue component will be placed in the `resources/js/components` directory.
 The `ExampleComponent.vue` file is an example of a [single file Vue component](https://vuejs.org/guide/single-file-components) which defines its JavaScript and HTML template in the same file.
 Single file components provide a very convenient approach to building JavaScript driven applications.
 The example component is registered in your `app.js` file:

     Vue.component(
         'example-component',